How to Wash Yoga Blankets for Lasting Quality and Comfort

 Understanding Material Differences

 Different materials require slightly different approaches.
-If you want a bigger picture of seated support and meditation setup, the Yoga Meditation Guide is a helpful next step.
+If you are setting up for seated support, our Yoga Meditation Guide is a helpful next step.

 Mexican and Cotton Blankets